-This semester some students might be sick or will need to go into isolation or quarantine.
-If you are sick, understand that I will be flexible.
+This semester some students might be sick, and if you are sick, understand that I will be flexible.
 Please make sure to email me so that we can discuss your individual circumstances.
 Otherwise, it is expected that you prepare for class and participate in office hours.
 Attendance directly and indirectly impacts your final grade.
 If you do attend meetings, please arrive on time; we will start promptly.
-You can use this link to download the course calendar for Outlook or iCal.